Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: The Physical Conditional Embedding LSTM model

 For HR prediction, we argue that if some data on the relationship between the input and output signals is available prior to the prediction, it can be beneficial to use a specialized network to encode this relationship as the RNN initial state.
 This initial state should contain information about physical conditioning: a more fit individual is able to sustain similar movement levels with smaller increase in HR.
 Thus, the main hypothesis investigated here can be stated as

-\begin{changemargin}{}{} \emph{\textbf{Hypothesis:} It is possible to encode information about physical conditioning from an individual's sensor data as a vector and use it as the initial state of a RNN to improve heart rate predictions.} \end{changemargin} This is the rationale behind the main difference between our approach and similar ones, namely the initialization of the RNN hidden vectors using a specialized network, which we call the Physical Conditioning Encoder.
+\begin{changemargin}{}{} \emph{\textbf{Hypothesis:} It is possible to encode information about physical conditioning from an individual's sensor data as a vector and use it as the initial state of a RNN to improve HR predictions.} \end{changemargin} This is the rationale behind the main difference between our approach and similar ones, namely the initialization of the RNN hidden vectors using a specialized network, which we call the Physical Conditioning Encoder.

-Figure~\ref{fig:ourConvLSTM} shows the high level structure of our architecture, which is made of five components: \begin{itemize} \item the \textbf{Time Snippet Encoder} (TS Encoder), a convolutional network which encodes the 2-dimensional TS into a vector; \item the \textbf{Physical Conditioning Encoder} (PC Encoder), a convolutional network which extracts, from signals of the Initialization Segment (including heart rate), a Physical Conditioning Embedding (PCE) used for initializing the LSTM's hidden vectors; \item the \textbf{Discriminator}, used for forcing the PCE of a given subject to be similar across time segments; \item the \textbf{State Updater}, a LSTM which maintains and updates the subject's state, encoded in its hidden vectors; and \item the \textbf{Prediction Decoder}, a Fully-Connected network which decodes the heart rate prediction from the state tracked by the State Updater. \end{itemize}
+Figure~\ref{fig:ourConvLSTM} shows the high level structure of our architecture, which is made of five components: the \textbf{Time Snippet Encoder} (TS Encoder), a convolutional network which encodes the 2-dimensional TS into a vector; the \textbf{Physical Conditioning Encoder} (PC Encoder), a convolutional network which extracts, from signals of the Initialization Segment (including HR), a Physical Conditioning Embedding (PCE) used for initializing the LSTM's hidden vectors; the \textbf{Discriminator}, used to force the PCE of a given subject to be similar across time segments; the \textbf{State Updater}, a LSTM which maintains and updates the subject's state, encoded in its hidden vectors; and the \textbf{Prediction Decoder}, a Fully-Connected network which decodes the HR prediction from the state tracked by the State Updater. \da{We emphasize that instances of the same module shares the same weights.} Each component is described in detail below.